The center of the categorified ring of differential operators: Abstract

 \section{Abstract}

-Let $\Y$ be a derived algebraic stack (over a field of characteristic zero) satisfying three mild conditions: boundedness, perfection and local finite presentation.
-We consider the DG category $\ICoh(\Y \times_{\Y_\dR} \Y)$ of ind-coherent sheaves on the formal completion of the diagonal of $\Y$, equipped with the convolution monoidal structure.
-Within $\ICoh(\Y \times_{\Y_\dR} \Y)$, we single out a monoidal full subcategory, denoted $\H(\Y)$, as follows: an object of $\ICoh(\Y \times_{\Y_\dR} \Y)$ belongs to $\H(\Y)$ if its pullback along the diagonal $\Delta: \Y \to \Y \times_{\Y_\dR} \Y$ is quasi-coherent.

-Such DG category $\H(\Y)$ might be regarded as a categorified version of the ring of differential operators on $\Y$ and it will play an important role in several future applications.
-For instance, let $G$ be a connected reductive group, with Langlands dual $\Gch$, and $\LSGch$ the stack of $\Gch$-local systems on a smooth projective curve.
-Then $\H(\LSGch)$ is expected to act on both sides of the geometric Langlands correspondence compatibly with the conjectural equivalence $\ICoh_\N(\LSGch) \to \Dmod(\Bun_G)$.
+Let $\Y$ be a derived algebraic stack satisfying some mild conditions.
+The purpose of this paper is three-fold.
+First, we introduce and study $\H(\Y)$, a monoidal DG category that might be regarded as a categorification of the ring of differential operators on $\Y$.
+When $\Y = \LS_G$ is the derived stack of $G$-local systems on a smooth projective curve, we expect $\H(\LS_G)$ to act on both sides of the geometric Langlands correspondence, compatibly with the conjectural Langlands functor.
+Second, we construct a novel theory of D-modules on derived algebraic stacks.
+Contrarily to usual D-modules, this new theory, to be denoted by $\vDmod$, is sensitive to the derived structure.
+Third, we identify the Drinfeld center of $\H(\Y)$ with $\vDmod(\LY)$, the DG category of $\vDmod$-modules on the loop stack $\LY := \Y \times_{\Y \times \Y} \Y$.